vmware/container-service-extension/docs/cse3_0/INSTALLATION.md

 <a name="getting_cse"></a>
 ## Install CSE Software

 Install python 3.7.3 or greater.
+Please note that python 3.8.0 and above is not supported.
 See python installation instructions and downloads at <https://www.python.org> or consult the [vcd-cli install procedure](https://vmware.github.io/vcd-cli/install.html). `Pip`, python's package manager is present by default in every python installation.